Triominoes: Composition

+Given these restrictions, with the six potential values (0–5) commonly seen, there are 56 unique combinations, and thus the standard triomino set has 56 tiles.
+Larger sets are possible; for example, including 6 as a possible end number would result in 84 tiles.

 Tiles are most often made from plastic or resin that approximates the feel of stone or ivory, similar to most modern commercial domino sets.
 Numbers are recessed into the surface and painted black.
-Some "deluxe" sets include a raised brass tack head in the center, which assists in mixing up or shuffling tiles, as the tack head reduces the surface area of the tile contacting the table, so tiles move more freely.
+Some "deluxe" sets include a raised, brass tack head in the center.
+This addition to the sets assists in mixing up or shuffling tiles, as the tack head reduces the surface area of the tile contacting the table, so tiles move more freely.

 Playing the game

-A valid play of a triomino is similar to that of a domino in that the sides contacting each other must have matching numbers; two numbers must match.
-A side with a 1 and a 2 will often not match the side the player is attempting to match.
-Points are scored based on the numbers on the tile played, with high scores when special placements are made.
+Setup and initial move

 At the start of the game, all of the tiles are placed face down and shuffled.
 Players randomly draw their starting pieces.
 The specific number depends upon the number of players: a two-player game uses nine pieces per player to start, three or four players use seven pieces, and five or six players use six pieces.
+The tiles after the draw are kept face-down for later use.

 One player keeps score for all, using columns for each player and cumulative scores.

 The player who draws the largest "triple" (all three numbers the same on the tile), begins the game by placing that tile.
-He scores 10 points plus the total value of the tile.
-The exception is that if the player with the highest triple tile held also holds a triple zero (or if the triple zero is the only triple held) and the opponent or opponents hold no triples, then that player plays the triple zero and earns 40 points.
-If no triple is held the player with the highest single tile value plays it and scores its value without the 10 point bonus.
-When players hold tiles with the same value the next highest counts and so on until there is the highest value tile.
+That player scores 10 points plus the total value of the tile.
+The exception is that if the triple zero tile is used to start, that player earns 40 points.
+In this case, the only triple tile held is the triple zero, which would otherwise be trumped by any other triple tile.

+If no triple is held by any player, the player with the highest single tile value plays it and scores its value without the 10 point bonus.
+Tile values are computed by summing the three numbers.
+For example, the 2-4-5 tile is worth 2+4+5=11 points.
+When two or more players hold tiles with the same summed value, the next highest counts and so on until there is the highest value tile.